7 Tips How to Fix Uneven Crooked Wavy Crochet Blanket Edges

 I have a perfect example of losing stitches.
 I began teaching Jack how to crochet and he is doing really great with making the stitches but he is still learning to identify the first stitch and last stitch in a row.

 He is skipping a lot of stitches which is causing him to make a ton of triangles!
-If this is happening to you too then try placing stitch makers in your first and last stitch so you don’t accidentally skip them.
+If this is happening to you too then try placing stitch makers in your first and last stitch so you don’t accidentally skip them and have a missed stitch.

 Difficult Stitch Pattern